 As The United States attempts to compete with high-performing countries like China, the need to make children "kindergarten-ready" increases.
 As the preschool curricula become increasingly academic-based, children are losing much needed time for play and socializing.
 Furthermore, many preschool teachers feel pressure from parents and the rest of society to create a curriculum that is more academic.
 But educators must take a step back and look at how this shift is affecting the children.
 Children need play; it is crucial to their development.
 For centuries, children have learned through play.
 Play promotes moral, perceptual, physical, cognitive, social, and emotional development.

 Bradley, Krysta, "The power of play : why educators must rethink early childhood education" (2010).
-Capstone Projects and Theses.
+Capstone Projects and Master's Theses.
 312.